Boukman Eksperyans: History

+The band achieved international fame in the early 1990s.
+Their first album Vodou Adjae was nominated for a Grammy Award in 1991.

 Just before the second coup d'état against Aristide in 2004, Lolo joined with many others in protesting the abuses at the very least condoned by the President.
 In the years following, Boukman Eksperyans was not associated with any political party.
 Their songs depicted the reality of Haiti as they saw it.